semantic-infrastructure/rightsofrobots/README.md

   Deterministic risk classification, coverage trigger logic, and protocol-level liability modeling
   *(reference taxonomy — not an insurance provider).*

-Together, these layers form the minimal technical foundation for accountable autonomous systems.
+Together, these layers outline a possible technical foundation for accountable autonomous systems.

 ⸻